 Aug–Sep 276 Probus–Florian War▲

 When Florian heard of Probus’ claim, he abandoned his pursuit of the Heruli—allowing these invaders to escape across the Black Sea—and headed south to Tarsus with his army.
 Outnumbered by his rival, Probus avoided direct combat until Florian’s troops—who were mostly European and therefore unaccustomed to the climate of Cilicia—began suffering from the summer heat and disease.
-Probus then attacked and easily defeating his weakened enemy outside Tarsus, deposing Florian.
+Probus then attacked and, easily defeating his weakened enemy outside Tarsus, deposed Florian.